Why Business Documents Need Professional Editing Before They Reach Clients

 How quickly can a business document be edited?

 Turnaround times depend on the length and complexity of your document.
 Editor World offers turnaround options as fast as 2 hours for qualifying documents, making professional editing a practical option even for tight deadlines.
+Standard options of one to seven days are available at lower per-word rates, so building lead time into your schedule reduces cost.
+Same-day options are available 24/7, including weekends and holidays.

 Is it worth hiring a professional editor for business documents?

 Yes.
 The cost of a professional edit is modest compared to the cost of losing a client, damaging a relationship, or having to correct a publicly visible error.
 For any document that represents your business to clients, partners, or the public, professional editing is a worthwhile investment.
+The return is both protective, by preventing costly errors, and positive, by making proposals and reports clearer and more persuasive.

 Can I choose who edits my business documents?